lib-teamwork/ComfyUI_HelloMeme/README.md

 This repository is the official implementation of the [`HelloMeme`](https://arxiv.org/pdf/2410.22901) ComfyUI interface, featuring both image and video generation functionalities.
 Example workflow files can be found in the `ComfyUI_HelloMeme/workflows` directory.
 Test images and videos are saved in the `ComfyUI_HelloMeme/examples` directory.
 Below are screenshots of the interfaces for image and video generation.

+## 🔆 New Features/Updates

+- ✅ `11/6/2024` The face proportion in the reference image significantly affects the generation quality.
+We have encapsulated the **recommended image cropping method** used during training into a `CropReferenceImage` Node.
+Refer to the workflows in the `ComfyUI_HelloMeme/workflows directory`: `hellomeme_video_cropref_workflow.json` and `hellomeme_image_cropref_workflow.json`.

 ### Image Generation Interface

 <p align="center">